Are you somewhat new to the sport of Disc Golf? You've tried it and want to know more? Here are some tips from Discraft on what to consider;

 Golf discs, just like golf clubs, are designed to produce a variety of flight paths within a variety of playing conditions.
 Some are designed for maximum distance, some for highly controlled short distance shots, some to go straight, turn left or turn right.
-When choosing a disc, you want to consider the type of disc (long range, mid range, putter), it's stability and weight.
-More about stability and weight below.
+When choosing a disc, you want to consider the type of disc (long range, mid range, putter), its stability and weight.
+You'll find more about stability and weight below.

 The game of disc golf can be played using just one multi purpose or mid range driver.
 These are easier to control than long range drivers.
 It's a good idea to start with a lighter weight as they are easier to control than heavier discs.
 Once you get the feel, you can try for more distance with a longer range driver.
 Although some discs are described as beginner friendly, they are not just for beginners!
 Many top pros use these same great discs.